What is a water hammer?

 Don’t mix an air pocket with an airlock in the system.
 An airlock will sully stop the water flowing into your taps.

-An example where you can fit the automatic air vent is the hot water cylinder highest point of the water supply pipe that feeds the taps.
-After you have done any plumbing job, make sure you fill your system slowly to prevent air trapping in the pipes.
+An example where you can fit the automatic air vent is the hot water cylinder’s highest point of the water supply pipe that feeds the taps.
+After you have done any plumbing job, make sure you fill your system slowly to prevent air trapping in the water supply pipes.
 Also, open the taps to release the air from the system.

 2. Washing machine valves

 The washing machine valves can cause a water hammer!
 How?
-The valve can close very quickly and stopping the water flow.
-In simple terms the water hitting the valve inside the wall and making the bang.
+The valve can close very quickly and stop the water flow.
+In simple terms, the water hits the valve inside the wall and makes a bang.
 You can try to turn the valve by half turn and this can release some pressure.
-This is not the best solution but only for a DIY option.
+This is not the best solution but only a DIY option.
 Another option is you increase the washing machine water inlet pipe size.
 The water will slow down in a bigger size pipe.

-These valves are operating electrically and closing the water instantaneously.
-This is a shock to the pipework causing water hammer.
-An easy DIY solution is to fit a flexible pipe in the pipes that can absorb the pressure change.
+These valves are operating electrically and close the water instantaneously.
+This is a shock to the pipework causing the water hammer.
+An easy DIY solution is to fit a flexible pipe in the pipes that can absorb the shock waves and pressure change.
 A proper fix for this job will be an expansion vessel installation.